Not a Mango Industry Member? Visit:

 Yes, they can nominate themselves and/or be nominated by their peers to all three (3) categories if they meet the eligibility requirements.

-How is voting for importers going to be made?
+How is voting for domestic producer, first handlers, and importers going to be made?

 Voting will be made by mail ballot.